MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### January 9th 2019

+### Gig Notes - Gig No. 3

+A brand new comedy gig in Deptford.
+The compere asked me what kind of material I was going to do.
+Me "Erm, I'm going to talk about Brexit and oral sex."

+I was supposed to be second on in the second act (a very nice slot) but then some other comics didn't turn up and I ended up being on first!
+I'd only just though of the oral sex stuff that morning and I did it instead of the LME stuff which hasn't really gone that well.
+And, it went very well.
+I wouldn't necessarily say that I smashed it (OK I did say that on facebook!) but it went very well.

+### Joke No. 4

+### Oral sex

+Lots of things sound like a great idea but turn out to be a bad idea.
+I read a book about oral sex.
+No this is real.
+It's called "She comes first."
+And it was lots of good advice about oral sex.
+Cover the whole area.
+Not just the top bit.
+Maintain eye contact.
+Which can be tricky.
+But yes.
+Good.
+Compliment  her on the smell and the taste.

+Now this just goes to show that in sex, as in comedy, timing is very important.
+Because at this point, compliment a lady on the smell of her vagina is a good idea.
+Do it to someone you've never met before on the Jubilee line?
+You're gonna get funny looks.
+See?
+Timing.

+But finally, when you're getting advance it suggests that you get right in there and put your big front teeth against the clitoris and hum.
+You're essentially turning yourself into a giant vibrator.
+Sounds like a good idea right?
+But the question then arises.
+What are you gonna hum?
+I always want to hum the damnbusters.
+You've got the mask on.
+You've got things flapping in the wind behind you.

+I was not popular.
+This gives a whole new meaning to the phrase "not going down well."

 ### January 8th 2019

+### Gig Notes - Gig No. 2
+Great gig in Stoke Newington - 42 Comedy club on a Tuesday night downstairs at Fanny's bar.

+You know when you go to the theatre and you come back all breathless and enthusiastic.
+That's how I feel after this gig.
+I really think the hothousing worked.

+I did a *bunch* of material I've never done before about Brexit and Sinn Fein!
+And it got laughs in front of a substantially Irish crowd.

+I really didn't think that the place looked like much when I went in there but I enjoyed being in the audience and *boy* did I enjoy being on stage.

+Again.
+Again.

+Great gig in Stoke Newington - 42 Comedy club on a Tuesday night downstairs at Fanny's bar.

 ### Knob Gags